 ABT exists to serve the church’s mission.
 We believe that sending out church planters and giving them direction in that work is the responsibility of churches.
 Our function at ABT is Bible translation and related supporting work, which ultimately supports the goal of discipleship and church planting.
 We refer to churches we partner with as sending churches.

 The church-planting team carries out Bible translation under the direction of ABT, and church planting under the direction of the sending churches.

 Primary support for each church-planting team member is provided by his sending church.
 However, most sending churches will want to appoint a support team of three or four people to serve as a connecting link.
 This smaller support team can stay in touch and look after the church’s foreign worker(s) in specific ways.

 We suggest that the support team include one or more of the church’s leaders.
 At times it may also be appropriate to include someone from another congregation.
 Some churches or church groups appoint a mission board to function as the support team.
 Regardless of the model used, it is important to ensure that the wives and other ladies on the church-planting team, and not only the men, are cared for with intentionality.

 Areas of Support

-The following are essential areas of support which the sending church or support team should undertake.
+The following are essential areas of support which the sending church should undertake.